flutter/website/src/docs/release/breaking-changes/rendereditable-layout-before-hit-test.md

 ## Summary

-The `RenderEditable` needs to be laid out in order to process hit testing; Otherwise, the framework throws an assertion error indicates the `RenderEditable` has not been laid out.
+Instances of `RenderEditable` must be laid out before processing hit testing; trying to hit-test a `RenderEditable` object before layout will result in an assertion such as the following:

-`Failed assertion: line xxxx pos xx: '!debugNeedsLayout': is not true.`
+`Failed assertion: line 123 pos 45: '!debugNeedsLayout': is not true.`

 ## Context

-To support gesture recognizers in selectable text, the `RenderEditable` requires the layout information about the text spans to determine which text span receive the pointer event.
-Therefore, we made the layout to be a hard requirement for performing the hit testing to the `RenderEditable`.
+To support gesture recognizers in selectable text, the `RenderEditable` requires the layout information for its text spans to determine which text span receive the pointer event.
+(Before this change, `RenderEditable` objects did not take their text into account when evaluating hit tests.)
+To implement this, layout was made a prerequisite for performing hit testing on a `RenderEditable` object.

 ## Description of change